Last Updated on August 2, 2024

 Examine the elements that influence tire age and shelf life.
 We’ll examine why a tire’s age matters, how it affects performance and safety, and the best techniques for managing tire storage to maximize longevity and reliability.

-• Tire Age: Like other tires, run-flat tires can degrade over time, even if they have many treads left.
-Rubber reduction can be caused by several factors, including heat, sunshine, and time.
+- Tire Age: Like other tires, run-flat tires can degrade over time, even with many treads left.
+Several factors, including heat, sunshine, and time, can reduce rubber.
 Experts usually advocate changing six or older tires, regardless of their visible conditions.

 Conclusion & Recommendations